 He later went on to discover novel mutations in Pakistani Baloch population suffering from Cohen Syndrome.
 These mutations were causing autism like symptoms in them.
 Cohen Syndrome (COH1) is a rare autosomal recessive disorder, typically identified by ocular, neural and muscular deficits and does not otherwise cause autism like symptoms.

 He also played a pivotal role in identifying a novel gene connected with a type of intellectual disability called Joubert syndrome.
 He, along with his colleges found out that this gene, when defective, leads to Joubert syndrome.
 Dr. Rafiq was also involved in mapping autosomal recessive genes that cause intellectual disability.

 Due to his achievements he received Research Productivity Award (RPA) for 3 years; 2004, 2005 and 2006, by Pakistan Council for Science and Technology, Pakistan.
 He also received gold medal from the Pakistan Academy of Sciences in Biochemistry in 2010.
-He’s now Associate Professor in Department of Biosciences in COMSATS Institute of Information Technology, Islamabad.
+He’s now serving as Head of Department in the Department of Biosciences in COMSATS Institute of Information Technology, Islamabad.